MicrosoftDocs/VBA-Docs/access/Concepts/Windows-API/determine-when-a-shelled-process-ends.md

     <br/>

-3. To test the function, paste the following code in the Immediate window and press Enter.
+3. To test the function, paste the following code in the **Immediate** window and press **Enter**.
 Notepad starts.
 After a moment, close Notepad.
-The message box appears only after Notepad closes.
+The message box appears when Notepad closes.

     ```vb
     ExecCmd "NOTEPAD.EXE": MsgBox "Process Finished"